evagrean/evagrean/README.md

 # Hello, I'm Eva

 <p>
-I'm a web developer with background in content management and musicology.
+I'm a full-stack web developer with high problem-solving skills in software development, content management and music retail.
 I'm a lifelong learner and love to turn ideas into reality.
-Currently I'm discovering the power of TypeScript.
+Currently I'm discovering the power of TypeScript and the fundamentals of PHP.
 </p>

 ---